stp59/adv-compilers/README.md

 * `--ofssa`: input text (json rep of bril), parse into bril AST, run the conversion from SSA form to regular bril, and output the final modified json string
+* `--licm`: input text (json rep of bril), parse into bril AST, run the loop-invariant code motion optimization with tdce as post-processing step, and output the modified json string

 # contrived.ml